mph-/lcapy/doc/netlists.rst

    `Cname Np Nm C v0`   Here `v0` is the voltage across the capacitor.
 If this is specified then the circuit is solved as an initial value problem.

-- Voltage-controlled voltage source (VCVS) of gain H with controlling nodes Nip and Nim:
+- Voltage-controlled voltage source (VCVS) of voltage gain E with controlling nodes Nip and Nim:

+   `Ename Np Nm Nip Nim E`

+- Opamp of differential gain Ad and common-mode gain Ac (default 0) with controlling nodes Nip and Nim.
+The common-mode voltage is with respect to node Nm:

-   `Ename Np Nm Nip Nim H`
+   `Ename Np Nm opamp Nip Nim Ad Ac`

+- Current-controlled current source (CCVS) of current gain F.  The control current is defined as the current flowing through the voltage souce Vcontrol.

+   `Fname Np Nm Vcontrol F`

+- Voltage-controlled current source (VCCS) of transadmittance G with controlling nodes Nip and Nim:

+   `Gname Np Nm Nip Nim G`

+- Current-controlled voltage source (VCCS) of transimpedance H.  The control current is defined as the current flowing through the voltage souce Vcontrol.

+   `Hname Np Nm Vcontrol H`

 - Ideal transformer of turns ratio a: